techspence/techspence.github.io/_posts/2019-03-08-Using-Powershell-and-Microsoft-EWS-Managed-API-to-download-attachments-in-Exchange-2016.md

 ---
 layout: single
 classes: wide
-title: "Using Powershell and Microsoft EWS Managed API to download attachments in Exchange 2016"
+title: "Using PowerShell and Microsoft EWS Managed API to download attachments in Exchange 2016"
 date: 2019-03-08
 tags:
-  - Powershell
+  - PowerShell
   - Microsoft Exchange
   - Scripting
+categories:
+  - Write-up
 ---
 Have you ever used a piece of software that provides no way of saving attachments or reports directly to a file?
 Yeah, me too.
 It's frustrating.
 I'm very passionate about automating repetitive tasks and the frustration I've had over this particular issue has caused me to look into a solution.
-What I found was that I can use my beloved Powershell, in combination with Microsoft Exchange Web Services Managed API, to download attachments from my (or any other) outlook mailbox.
-So, to solve this little problem and add a bit of automation I have created a Powershell script, that runs from a scheduled task, that will do just that.
-This blog post describes the details of how this Powershell script works.
+What I found was that I can use my beloved PowerShell, in combination with Microsoft Exchange Web Services Managed API, to download attachments from my (or any other) outlook mailbox.
+So, to solve this little problem and add a bit of automation I have created a PowerShell script, that runs from a scheduled task, that will do just that.
+This blog post describes the details of how this PowerShell script works.
 I call it, not so cleverly, [EWSEmailAttachmentSaver](https://github.com/techspence/EWSEmailAttachmentSaver).

 Although this blog post is more related to system administration than security in terms of who would be creating this type of script at a given organization, my opinion is that the same qualities and skills that make up a good sysadmin overlap with the qualities and skills that make up a good information security practitioner.
 Fortunately, I work for an organization that has a relatively small IT department and I am given the freedom and autonomy to work on projects like this.
 Also, i've worked my way up the ranks from Help Desk and I am used to creating these scripts and automated processes, because that's what I have been doing the last 8 years.
 So now onto explaining the script..